The Amazing Spider-Man 2 (2014; Marc Webb)

 It is so difficult to relay in writing what doesn’t work about both The Amazing Spider-Man 2 and its 2011 predecessor.
-Both films rely heavily on tropes and clichés that have worked for superhero movies in the past, but the execution is as poor as it gets on a too-big-to-fail production like this one.
+Both films rely heavily on tropes and clichés that have worked for superhero movies in the past, but the execution is as weak as it gets on a too-big-to-fail production like this one.

 There isn’t that one obvious thing that doesn’t work about this particular reboot – it’s a lot of tiny things that don’t work feeding into a tributary system of things that don’t work, which eventually dumps into an entire ocean of not working.
 The tone, the acting, the dialogue, the bumper cars story construction, the ugly set design, the incongruous special effects – none of it works, even when the movie is brainlessly entertaining.
 Minor details are sloppy and thoughtless – during a brief overhead shot of a graduation ceremony, we can see that one of the grads has taped the words “GO TEAM” to his mortarboard.
 Did they not even want to make up a mascot?
 What did this movie cost, a few hundred million or so?
 Spend five dollars coming up with a fucking mascot!
 Bobcats, there you go.
 Five dollars, please.

-- I don’t know if Andrew Garfield is a good actor, but I’m quite certain that he is abysmal as Spider-Man.
-A lot of the problem is with the dialogue, which becomes a barrage of stupid quips when Garfield is Spider-Man, but runs sludgy and soft when he reverts to his alter ego Peter Parker.
-But Garfield also makes some disastrous actor choices, has a strange lack of onscreen spark with Emma Stone, and just doesn’t have the physical presence to make us believe he could be the human inside that back-flipping CGI suit, as Tobey Maguire did in the Sam Raimi-directed Spider-Man series.
+- I don’t know if Andrew Garfield is a good actor, but I’m quite sure that he is abysmal as Spider-Man.
+A lot of the problem is with the dialogue, which becomes a barrage of lame quips when Garfield is Spider-Man but runs sludgy and soft when he reverts to his alter ego, Peter Parker.
+But Garfield also makes some disastrous actor choices, has a strange lack of onscreen spark with Emma Stone and doesn’t have the physical presence to make us believe he could be the human inside that back-flipping CGI suit, as Tobey Maguire did in the Sam Raimi-directed Spider-Man series.